-This jollof rice recipe is a popular African dish of rice made with a spicy puree of tomatoes and hot peppers and lots of wonderful seasonings.
-It’s a great party dish!
+This jollof rice recipe is a popular African dish of rice simmered with spicy tomato sauce with Scotch bonnets and lots of wonderful seasonings, the perfect party dish!

 We're traveling the world in search of spicy food and this time we're stopping in Africa, my friend.
 Western Africa, to be more specific, for a spicy rice dish that is bound to become a new favorite recipe for you.